So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 Here are some of the examples of popular K-Edge Wahoo Elemnt mounts.

 - Standard Mount

 - Combo Mount (can attach bike camera or lights under the Elemnt)

 Wahoo has priced its Elemnt from mid-range to top-end, with the Elemnt Roam being the most expensive.
 The Elemnt sits between the Elemnt Roam and Bolt.

 The table below shows the price range you can expect to pay for the Elemnt.

 Which Wahoo Elemnt Model Should You Buy?

 Which Elemnt bike computer to buy really comes down to what your demands are.

 - Elemnt Roam.
-If you’re looking for a bike computer that will provide you with stunning color and larger display for data fields and advanced navigation, and you don’t mind spending the extra money.
+If you’re looking for a bike computer that will provide you with stunning color and a larger display for data fields and advanced navigation, you don’t mind spending the extra money.

 - Elemnt Bolt.
-If navigation is secondary and you’d rather have a smaller bike computer, then go with the less expensive Elemnt Bolt.
+If navigation is secondary and you’d rather have a smaller bike computer, go with the less expensive Elemnt Bolt.
 It’ll provide you with plenty of viewable data while maintaining a low profile.
 And while it doesn’t have the bells and whistles of the Elemnt Roam, it does have plenty of navigational features to keep you on course.